-What Is The Single Plan For Student Achievement (SPSA)?
+What Is The School Plan For Student Achievement (SPSA)?

 - Parents play an integral role in assisting their child’s learning;